Building the best mobile customer experience — do I need an app?

 Four Seasons’ mobile app is meant for repeat customers.
 Guests are able to contact the concierge through the app’s integrated messaging SDK for nearly any request, at any point before, during, and after their stay — understanding that the customer journey extends far beyond immediate contact.
 The app places an emphasis on trip planning, allowing users to detail their itineraries and make reservations while adding greatly to their customer experience.

 Th3rdwave is an indie app that acts as a directory and a social network for consumers of third wave coffee.
 Users are encouraged to rate and review cafes, attend openings, and share photos.
 The app places an emphasis on community collaboration and user-generated content, with additional ecommerce features that allow customers to participate in loyalty programs more typical of chains like Starbucks (whose app has 16 million active users), or order coffee ahead of time and skip the line.

 What to consider when creating an app

 There are numerous aspects to consider when developing an app.
 According to Smarter with Gartner, top-performing organizations develop up to 40% of their solutions in-house.
-We’ve detailed some high level best practices in this guide offering mobile support inside apps, explaining why in-app support should be native, intuitive, contextual, and customizable, and how to get started with embedding support in your own apps.
+In-app support should be native, intuitive, contextual, and customizable, and how to get started with embedding support in your own apps.

 Since 2018, “multiexperience” app design has been trending upwards, referring to apps across different touchpoints (mobile, voice, wearable, conversational) providing a consistent user experience.
 Perhaps most importantly, top-performing companies place a high emphasis on UX design principles.
 We have also compiled best practices to create better mobile customer experiences, like simplifying onboarding and navigation, collecting customer feedback, and keeping an eye on metrics that cause customers to abandon apps.